About Trails WA

 Firstly, which organisation is the most suitable to upload your trail(s) – the Shire, the visitor centre – or is there a ‘friends’ group?
 Trails are always assigned to an organisation as people change.
 Trails can also be assigned to more than one organisation.

 Secondly, who will upload the information?
 This can be more than one person.
-You may decide that the Shire is the most suitable organisation – but staff members from both the Shire and the VIC upload the content.
+You may decide that the Shire is the most suitable organisation – but staff members from both the Shire and the Visitor Centre upload the content.

 We hope you will take this opportunity to promote your trails and help us to continue to keep the Trails WA website a world-class example of state-wide trail information.